 So is there a relationship between ring cost and income?

 There is a small but reliable relationship between annual income and ring cost.
 But as we go through the data, there are some individual cases that highlight specific outliers.
 Some people on low incomes save and spend more than the average while others on a higher income spend less than their peers.

 And who’s really paying for the engagement ring?

 It’s no longer a safe assumption that the male (or just one partner) is solely responsible for paying for the engagement ring.
 In our survey, both people contributed to the cost of the engagement ring 20% of the time.

 1. The engagement ring is purchased after the proposal (and we know this only happens 20% of the time).

 2. Both partners discuss the engagement beforehand and put money towards the ring.
 And then one partner proposes at a later date.

 3. Some couples decide mutually to get engaged.

+Want some more insight?
 Book an appointment with us today to begin creating your dream engagement ring with Brisbane’s premier engagement ring jeweller.
-We are easily located in the Queen Street Mall and will organise parking for you to take the stress out of designing your engagement ring!
+We are conveniently located in the Queen Street Mall and will organise parking for you to take the stress out of designing your engagement ring.